abedghr/data-structure/README.md

 # Linked List :

-    Some Examples About Linked List :
+    Some Functions About Linked List :

         1- Add First To The List.
         2- Add Last To The List.